WWE Royal Rumble 2007

 -The Great Kahli had the most eliminations with seven, but it didn’t stop them from having Taker throw Kahli out solo.

 Two out of three world title matches sucked, but the other one was fucking epic.
-Umaga looked like a fucking force of nature, and watching him make himself change colors to sell the strangulation finish, put it over the top even more.
-Shawn and Taker helped bring the Rumble to another level, and the Hardys/MNM was a good in-ring feud, even if MNM couldn’t win.
+Umaga looked like a force of nature, and watching him change colors to sell the strangulation finish put it over the top even more.
+Shawn and Taker helped bring the Rumble match to another level, and the Hardys/MNM was a good in-ring feud, even if MNM couldn’t win ever.
 This was a strong outing from WWE.